In-Building Coverage - 3G / 4G / 5G

 Your building may also sit in a blackspot, such as a localised terrain depression or behind a small hill which blocks transmission from the nearby tower.
 Regardless of any and all reasons for weak mobile signal, R-Spectrum can design a solution.

-If you've investigated the costs of having a DAS installed previously, an Off-Air Passive DAS system is dramatically cheaper - often by a magnitude of ten.
+If you've investigated the costs of having a network DAS installed previously, an OTA Repeater system can be dramatically cheaper.

 Systems start from as little as $4,000 to around $150,000 for large building sizes.
 Modern office buildings with dedicated communications risers and simple tiled ceilings are the simplest and therefore lowest cost.
 Complex architectural designs however require far more planning and are generally more challenging from a physical perspective.

 It's very easy to get started.
-Send an email to email@example.com to begin a no-obligation conversation with one of our team.
+Fill out the form below, or send an email to [email protected] to begin a no-obligation conversation with one of our team.